MiguelCastillo/spromise/README.md

 ```

 #### spromise.resolve
-Returns a promise instance.
-If the input is an instance of spromise, then that's returned as is.
+The primary purpose for this method is to return promise instances.
+If the input is a promise instance, then that's returned as is.
 If the input is a thenable object or function, a new promise is returned with the current/future value of the thenable.
 And if the value is anything else, then a new promise that is already fulfilled with the value(s) is returned.

+> This essentially replaces promise cast

 - returns a promise